Skills For Supervisors: 15 Qualities Of A Good Supervisor - HRDQ

 Strong Leadership

 The supervisor should serve as an example to their staff.
-They must assert leadership and make their employees want to follow them as they take their organization through regular business changes.
-A strong leader will encourage their group, improve teamwork and lead the way to success.
+They must assert leadership and encourage their employees to follow them as they take their organization through regular business changes.
+A strong leader will encourage their group, improve teamwork, and lead the way to success.

 Critical Thinking